Fast Fire Flank Steak recipe that will have all your guests asking for seconds and thirds.

 To make the meal worthy of our moms, I set the table with my stash of outdoor tableware, much of which was handed down from them.
 I added a set of Faux Bois Candle Holders in Rustic Oak and Miracle Flame LED Pillar Candles from Balsam Hill that look perfect with the classic picnic table to create a simple table setting of casual elegance.
 The Peach Blossom Candle Rings bring it all together in a colorful way that would make our moms smile.

-For dinner, Ed made one of our favorite meals – Fast Fire Flank Steak.
+For dinner, we served one of our favorite meals – Fast Fire Flank Steak.
 Recipe below.

 What I love about this recipe for flank steak is that, not only is it delicious, but the prep work is done one day in advance so it can marinate.
 This give you more time to enjoy your guests on the day you serve it.